arturh/resume/resume.md

 *   Looking forward to using more functional programming languages (Haskell, Scala or OCaml).

-*   Interested in web technologies such as HTML5, CSS3 and new Javascript developments, also UX and interface design.
+*   Interested in UX, interface design and Web technologies such as HTML5, CSS3 and new Javascript developments.